The liquidity pool system is an essential economic model in the DeFi ecosystem, discover its functionality.

 As you have read in our outline of Maya Protocol, Liquidity Providers, or simply LP’s, are a key piece to maintaining the security and sustainability of our network, and they get handsomely rewarded for it.

-If you want to learn everything about providing liquidity we got you covered in this article, where we will see why LP’s are key to DeFi, how to easily become one, differences about providing liquidity symmetrically and asymmetrically liquidity, some of the major risks and benefits… Let’s unpack!
+If you want to learn everything about providing liquidity we got you covered in this article, where we will see why LP’s are key to DeFi, how to easily become one, differences about providing liquidity symmetrically and asymmetrically liquidits.
+Let’s unpack!

 Liquidity describes the degree to which an asset can be quickly bought or sold in the market at a price reflecting its intrinsic value.
 It is also used in a more broad manner, and in combination with “deepness”, to describe the notional amount of capital available in a market, for example “postal stamps trade in less liquid and less deep markets than derivatives”, or, “Apple stock is way more liquid than IBM stock”.